gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLParser-transform.md

 Use Case
 --------
-XML Parser takes an input record that contain XML events or records, parses it using the specified XPaths, and returns a structured record according to the specified schema.
+XML Parser takes an input record that contains XML events or records, parses it using the specified XPaths, and returns a structured record according to the specified schema.

 Consider a scenario wherein you want to use this accelerator in conjunction with the XML Reader to extract values from XMLNews documents and create structured records which are easier to query.